This includes the Honda Odyssey, Pilot, Stream, Shuttle, Accord, Palisade and more.

-Fixing a P3400 is usually easy enough and falls in the backyard mechanic DIY category.
+Fixing a P3400 trouble code is usually easy enough and falls in the DIY category.

-Of course, if in doubt call a professional.
+Of course, if in doubt call a professional certified mechanic.

-The make and model of a vehicle will make a difference as some will be easier to work on than others.
+The year of a vehicle will make a difference as some will be easier to work on than others.